Give notice about occupational accident

 Notice must be given about all work-related fatal accidents, regardless of how these occurred.
 Notice must also be given for occupational accidents causing serious personal injury.

-• head trauma or concussion with loss of consciousness or other serious consequences
+• head injury or concussion with loss of consciousness or other serious consequences

 • skeletal injuries, with the exception of simple cracks or fractures in fingers or toes